home - Electricity

 The photo shows a dark Venetian decorative plaster on the wall in the kitchen, made in high-tech style.

-The photo shows a classic bedroom and walls decorated with a glossy Venetian finish.
+On the picture classic bedroom and walls decorated with a glossy Venetian finish.

 Examples of designs and drawings